The Science-Backed Reasons Why Saving Endangered Species Is Important

 "A few hundred wild species have stocked our pharmacies with antibiotics, anti-cancer agents, pain killers, and blood thinners," notes the U.S. Fish and Wildlife Service.
 "The biochemistry of unexamined species is an unfathomed reservoir of new and potentially more effective substances."
 Basically, there's no telling what potentially life-saving sources could be lost as more plants and animals go extinct.

 What we do know is that some of the animals on the verge of extinction harbor definitive medicinal resources.
 For example, the blood of a particular type of horseshoe crab that's on the decline due to overfishing has been used to detect harmful bacteria in medical devices and drugs.
 And an experimental drug derived from the saliva of Gila monsters, a venomous lizard in the Southwestern U.S. and parts of Mexico, has been found to help people with type 2 diabetes keep their blood sugar at healthy levels, according to Michelle Magee, MD, director of the MedStar Diabetes Institute.

 In short, every species lost is the loss of a wonder drug that may save human lives.

 They are the first signal of serious environmental issues.

 There is no better way to track the health of our ecosystems and the species that live in them than through living organisms.
 For instance, freshwater mussels that filter water from the ocean are often the first to signal pollution issues, and the drop in population of peregrine falcons alerted the world to the dangers of DDT.
 These creatures often serve as "canaries in the coal mine," alerting us to dangerous environmental conditions when we would never realize otherwise.
 If these species go extinct, we lose these essential and natural monitors of our environment.
-And FYI, those freshwater mussels species are going extinct.
+And FYI, those freshwater mussels are at risk of disappearing.
 So, if you want to help keep the environment healthy, check out these 30 Easy Ways to Make Your Home More Eco-Friendly.

 They help keep crops (and by proxy, humans) healthy.